19 Places Every Woman Should Go In 2016

 This once sleepy beach town encapsulates the new Mexico.
 Last January, Sayulita hosted the first Mexi Log Fest, an annual surfing competition with a food, film, and music festival all rolled into one.
 Aurinko Bungalows offer quiet, tree filled respite with a great central location.

 Naty’s Cocina is the place to begin the day with an omelet of nopales (cactus) and cheese.
+Two doors down is Ula, a clothing-jewelry-crafts boutique with a façade made primarily of beer tops.
+Consider buying one of the store’s handmade pom-poms, Dr. Seuss-like brightly colored balls that have come to epitomize the colorful town.

+Tumbling out of the Sierra Madre Mountains and into the Pacific Ocean is Sayulita, Mexico’s west coast response to Tulum.
+An hour northwest of Puerto Vallarta, it’s far enough away to avoid the commercialized party scene.
+Instead, you'll find toes-in-the-sand sunrise yoga, surfing, artisanal ice cream, and traditional Huichol hand-beaded art.
+It's jungle meets the beach.

-Two doors down is Ula, a clothing-jewellery-crafts boutique with a façade made primarily of beer tops.
-Consider buying one of the store’s handmade pom-poms, Dr. Seuss-like brightly coloured balls that have come to epitomise the vibrant town.
+Naty’s Cocina is the place to begin the day with an omelet of nopales (cactus) and cheese.
+Two doors down is Ula, a clothing-jewelry-crafts boutique with a façade made primarily of beer tops.
+Consider buying one of the store’s handmade pom-poms, Dr. Seuss-like brightly colored balls that have come to epitomize the colorful town.

 The thatched roofed Chilly Willys has a rather unpredictable schedule, but its ceviche is the best in town.
 Up the street is El Fortín, a tiny coffee shop with a namesake coffee blend and açai bowls.

-Note: Editor's note: Brazil has been dealing with a Zika virus outbreak since early 2015.
-If you are currently pregnant, the CDC recommends postponing travel to any area where Zika virus transmission is ongoing.
-If you are trying to become pregnant, please consult your doctor before making travel plans.
-For the most current information about Zika virus, please visit www.cdc.gov/zika.